WiderstandD/Kiel_50/README.md

 - Arduino IDE
 - The Software for the Arduino UNO

-### Folow this tutorial
+### Before start, test the board
 1. First git clone the repository or download it to the main PC.
-2. Navigate to the folder Kiel_50.
+2. Navigate to the Kiel_50 folder.
 3. Open /Kiel_50/Software/chip_test/chip_test_programm.ino file in Arduino IDE.
 4. Select Arduoino UNO in the Borard manger and compile the chip_test_programm.ino.
 5. By setting all switches on SW_DIP_x04(BLUE) to ON you enable the SPI communication with Arduino UNO.
 6. Plug the Kiel 50 shield to Arduino UNO.
 7. Flash Arduino UNO.
-8. Connect the power supply to the board.
+8. Connect the power supply to the board, avoid connectong the motor to the board.
-9. Open the sirial monitor, now you can monitor the supply voltage, chip temperatur, current
+9. Open the serial monitor, now you can monitor the supply voltage, chip temperatur, etc.
+10. You can try to change the supply voltage (if it's possible).
+You have to see the voltage change in serial.

+### Frirst start
+//ToDo

 ---
 ### Keywords: